pop-team/pop-java/docs/applications-development.rst

 Errors can be efficiently handled using exceptions.
-Instead of handling each error separately based on an error code returned by a function call, exceptions allow the programmer to filter and centrally manage errors trough several calling stacks.
+Instead of handling each error separately based on an error code returned by a function call, exceptions allow the programmer to filter and centrally manage errors through several calling stacks.
 When an error is detected inside a certain method call, the program can throw an exception that will be caught somewhere else.